-Standard of Performance: (as noted in SYS 1278, UW System Pay Plan Distribution Framework for University Workforce for purposes of compensation adjustment eligibility): employees who meet or exceed overall expectations for a sustained period of time as documented through a current performance evaluation.
+Standard of Performance: (for purposes of compensation adjustments outside of the state-approved pay plan): employees who meet or exceed overall expectations for a sustained period of time as documented through a current performance evaluation.

 University Staff: The university workforce who contribute in a broad array of positions in support of the University's mission and are not exempt (hourly) from the overtime provisions of the Fair Labor Standards Act (FLSA).